ToasterUwU/linux-setup-script/README.md

 # Linux Setup Script

-This whole thing is what i made myself to automatically setup my PCs after installing PikaOS.
+This whole thing is what I made myself to automatically set up my PCs after installing PikaOS.

-It adds all Repos for all the Software i use, it installs everything i need, it configures every part of the OS just the way i like it.
+It adds all Repos for all the Software I use, installs everything I need, and configures every part of the OS just how I like it.

-If you like this and like what it does, feel free to fork it.
-Just please dont claim its your work.
+Feel free to fork if you like this and what it does.
+Just please don't claim it's your work.
+Note: If you do fork it, you must edit this to work.
+I always use "aki" as my username, so I have no reason to do anything besides hardcoding "/home/aki".
+This is something you will need to change for sure.